meel0wx/meel0wx.github.io/docs/writeup/random/hidrogen.md

 flag{db6029f93797df27262460156bfbe0b9}
 ```

-#### Privesc

-On the privesc part, basically it is much easier if we just do this on the first place.
-To gain a root user access, just `sudo -l` and we are lucky if it is enable for us to read.
-If not, we can try to run linpeas.sh or other tools to gain something interesting in the machine.
-The best practice, upload the tools in directory `/tmp or /dev/shm`

-After look on the linpeas output, there is something interesting that we can get.
+After a while, I find nothing and then try to run the `linpeas` in here.
+There is something interesting that we can get.
 There is mysql credentials file

 ```bash
 -rw------- 1 root root 333 Jan 17  2019 /etc/mysql/debian.cnf